Carrum

 Carrum displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Carrum, as per the latest Census evaluation, 45.2% of dwellings were houses while 54.8% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Melbourne metropolitan area's dwelling composition of 67.9% houses and 32.1% other dwellings.
-Home ownership in Carrum stood at 31.9%, similar to Melbourne metro's rate, with the rest being mortgaged (37.2%) or rented (30.8%).
+In Carrum, as per the latest Census evaluation, 45.2% of dwellings were houses, with 54.8% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Melbourne metropolitan area's 67.9% houses and 32.1% other dwellings.
+Home ownership in Carrum was at 31.9%, similar to Melbourne metro's level.
+Mortgaged dwellings accounted for 37.2%, while rented dwellings made up 30.8%.
 The median monthly mortgage repayment in Carrum was $2,069, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Carrum was recorded at $406, compared to Melbourne metro's $390.
-Nationally, Carrum's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median weekly rent in Carrum was $406, compared to Melbourne metro's $390.
+Nationally, Carrum's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing